KQ29/Elanco_Interview_Project/frontend/README.md

 ### Population Chart
 - Provides an interactive bar chart for visualizing population data.
 - Updates dynamically based on user selection.

+### Data Export
+- Allows users to export population data in JSON or CSV formats.
+- Dynamically retrieves flags for cities in State 1 (Country-City Population Data).

 ---